winglang/wing/libs/wingsdk/src/cloud/domain.md

 The AWS implementation of `cloud.Domain` requires certain platform-specific values such as the `hostedZoneId` and either `iamCertificate` or `acmCertificateArn` to be provided.

-To provide these values, there are two options. you can either pass the values in the command line or you can provide a TOML file with the configurations:
+To provide these values, there are two options.
+You can either pass the values in the command line or you can provide a TOML file with the configurations:

 ```
 wing compile -t tf-aws main.w --value root/Default/Default/Domain/acmCertificateArn=arn:aws:acm:us-east-1:111111111111:certificate/aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee --value root/Default/Default/Domain/hostedZoneId=Z0111111111111111111F